Nick Bertke: Twitter Reacts As EDM Star 'Pogo' Fist-Pumps Over Pulse Massacre, Calls Gay People 'Disgusting'

 — Kunal Ahuja (@kahuja79) May 31, 2018

-In a later Facebook comment that was posted in screen-capture form by a Twitter user at this link, Bertke attempted to explain away the rant by saying he was trying to “impersonate the far right and create hysteria.”
+In a later Facebook comment that was posted in screen-capture form by a Twitter user, Bertke attempted to explain away the rant by saying he was trying to “impersonate the far right and create hysteria.”
 He compared himself to the late comedian and performance artist Andy Kaufman, who was known for intentionally provoking and angering audiences.

 But Bertke has caused similar controversy before by expressing hateful views in an online video.
-In a 2015 video titled “Why I Don’t Take Feminism Seriously,” Bertke advocated treating women with “discipline, reprimand and complete indifference.”
+In a 2015 YouTube video titled “Why I Don’t Take Feminism Seriously,” Bertke advocated treating women with “discipline, reprimand and complete indifference.”
 Bertke later explained away the video as a “social experiment,” according to the music news site, YourEDM.